bml-research/data_analysis_bml/excel/excel_12_data_visualization_exercises.md

 The World Health Organization (WHO) recommends ingestion of less than 2000 mg of sodium per day and more than 3510 mg of potassium per day, resulting in a Na-to-K ratio of ≤1.0, which is believed to be optimal for preserving cardiovascular health.

-In addition, high caloric food is often bad for cardiovacular health.
+In addition, high caloric food is often bad for cardiovascular health.

-As you can see, only the K-to-Na ratio is calulated.
+As you can see, only the K-to-Na ratio is calculated.
 Create a bubble chart with the Na concentration as a function of the K concentration.
 The bubble size should be based on the calorie values.